Chorus-bdd/Chorus-bdd.github.io/index.md

 title: What is Chorus?
 ---

-Chorus is a BDD (Behaviour Driven Development) testing framework targeting distributed systems
+Chorus is a BDD (Behaviour Driven Development) testing framework for microservices and distributed systems

-It can integration test systems with microservice-based architectures.
+It can be used for integration testing on systems with microservice-based architectures.

 Testing systems which are decomposed into multiple services can be tricky.
 The features being tested tend to require collaboration between several components.